 In batches of no more than ten, fry the pickles for one to one and a half minutes or until a deep golden brown.
 Since the batter contains Frank’s RedHot the pickles may appear a bit darker than expected.
 Don’t worry, they will not be burnt (unless you overcook them).

-With a slotted spoon or strainer, remove the pickles from the oil and place on a wire cooling rack or paper towel-lined surface or to absorb any excess oil.
+With a slotted spoon or strainer, remove the pickles from the oil and place them on a wire cooling rack or paper towel-lined surface to absorb any excess oil.

 Repeat until all the pickles have been fried.